paulfoley/Udacity_Nanodegree-Data_Analyst/Diamond_Price-Analysis/README.md

-# Price - Diamond Price
+# Project - Diamond Price

 [ggplot2](http://ggplot2.org/) provides a built in `diamonds` data set.
 We'll use this data set to explore a diamond's price versus its features.